I want to build it from scratch on a Raspberry Pi with Raspberry Pi OS Lite!

 2. Update your system and install all necessary packages

-To build a TorBox from scratch, some packages have to be installed first.
+Some packages have to be installed to build a TorBox from scratch.
 To be sure to have the latest version of the base system, the package list, and the firmware, you should use the following commands:

 sudo apt-get -y update